Decorative dots

 In traditional care planning for children, a child is placed with foster carers while the court makes decisions about their future.
 If the judge agrees that a child should be adopted, then suitable adopters will be found, and the child will move from the foster carers to adoptive parents

-Foster to Adopt placements aren’t suitable for all children.
+Early Permanence placements aren’t suitable for all children.
 They are considered for babies and children of all ages where Social Workers believe it is highly likely that the child will be adopted.

-A Foster to Adopt placement will only be made where there is clear evidence to the local authority that there is very little likelihood that the birth parents can resolve their problems or that other family members can take care of the child.
+An Early Permanence placement will only be made where there is clear evidence to the local authority that there is very little likelihood that the birth parents can resolve their problems or that other family members can take care of the child.
 This evidence will need to be substantial, for example where the parents have had other children placed for adoption and their circumstances have not changed for the birth of the new child.

 What kind of people are Family Adoption Links looking for?